sundgenomics/sundgenomics.github.io/demux.md

   * we list here the libraries that we have already formatted and worked with
   * if not present, select NEW_LIBRARY and prepare a new library file following the instructions [here](crispr.md)
 * CRISPRESSO2_XXX - required only when you select the CRISPRESSO2 pipeline.
 These columns follow the naming of the [CRISPRESSO2 command parameters](http://crispresso.pinellolab.org/submission).
+* BEAN_XXX - required only when you select MAGECK-BEAN pipeline.
+These columns follow the naming of the [BEAN command parameters](https://github.com/pinellolab/crispr-bean).

 #### Filling out the 10X template